Palace (TV series)

 Palace (宫锁心玉, lit.
-Jade Palace Lock Heart) is a 2011 Chinese television series produced by Yu Zheng; starring Yang Mi, Feng Shaofeng, Mickey He and Tong Liya.
-The series was directed by Lee Wai-chu and starred cast members from mainland China, Taiwan and Hong Kong.
+Jade Palace Lock Heart) is a 2011 Chinese television series produced by Yu Zheng and directed by Lee Wai-chu, starring Yang Mi, Feng Shaofeng, Mickey He and Tong Liya.
 The series was first broadcast on Hunan TV in China from 31 January to 21 February 2011.
 It is later followed by Palace 2 (Chinese: 宮鎖珠帘) (2012), Palace 3: The Lost Daughter (Chinese: 宫锁连城), and the film The Palace (2013 film).

-The series was extremely popular during its run and led to widespread fame for its cast.
+The series was a runaway success, propelling its cast to widespread fame.

 Synopsis

-Luo Qingchuan (Yang Mi) is a modern day actress.
-One day she decided to try a romantic role which she has never done before so she scouted around and found a director who intended to direct and produce a romance drama set in the Qing Dynasty, during the reign of Emperor YongZheng.
+Luo Qingchuan (Yang Mi) is a modern-day actress.
+One day she decided to try a romantic role which she has never done before so she scouted around and found a director who intended to direct and produce a romance drama set in the Qing Dynasty, during the reign of Emperor Yongzheng.

 The rest of the drama is focused on her character becoming embroiled in the princes' struggle for the throne and is torn between her love for Yin Si (Feng Shaofeng), the eighth prince, and Yin Zhen (Mickey He), the fourth prince and future Emperor Yongzheng.
 She is also betrayed by her friend Tong Suyan (Tong Liya).
-Caught in the crossfire of political intrigue, her wit and compassion serves her well in her bid to stay alive.
+Caught in the crossfire of political intrigue, her wit and compassion serve her well in her bid to stay alive.